dontminchenit/CCFAlignmentToolkit/README.md

 # CCFAlignmentToolkit
+fMOST scripts:

 One-time Functions (these are functions that only need to be run once.
 We will run these and will provide the end results as resources)
 1) Construction of fMOST atlas
   Function: antsMultivariateTemplateConstruction2.sh
   Inputs: Collection of fMOST images to be used in atlas.
   Outputs: fMOST average atlas

 2) Sequential Registration of fMOST atlas to CCF
 Function: AtlasToCCFSequentialRegistration.py